Kristijan1001/DownBox-Download-and-Play-Games-on-Demand-on-LaunchBox-Frontend.-Remove-When-Finished-Playing/README.md

 (Dummy) (A2600) Atari 2600 - (Make Dummy Roms).py

-4. This makes it so it creates a Fake rom in the Launchbox Directory or wherever your games are stored.
+4. This makes it so it creates a fake roms in the Launchbox Directory or wherever your games are stored.
+This is a way to add the games to LaunchBox without actaully having them, taking up 0 bytes of space.

 5. You need to setup launchbox to launch the script before and after the game.